renanmouraf/data-science-house-prices/README.md

 In this repository you will find:

-* requirements.txt -> The packages you need to install using pip
+* requirements.txt: The packages you need to install using pip
-* raw_data.csv -> The raw data we are using on this project
+* raw_data.csv: The raw data we are using on this project
-* Exploratory-Data-Analysis-House-Prices.ipynb -> The Jupyter Notebook with te Exploratory Data Analysis
+* Exploratory-Data-Analysis-House-Prices.ipynb: The Jupyter Notebook with te Exploratory Data Analysis
-* data_cleaning.py -> The script that clean the data
+* data_cleaning.py: The script that clean the data
-* train_model.py -> The script to train the Machine Learning Model using the cleaned data
+* train_model.py: The script to train the Machine Learning Model using the cleaned data
-* predict.py -> The file with the HousePriceModel class that we use to load the ML model and make the predictions
+* predict.py: The file with the HousePriceModel class that we use to load the ML model and make the predictions
-* api.py -> The API created the framework [FastAPI](https://fastapi.tiangolo.com/)
+* api.py: The API created the framework [FastAPI](https://fastapi.tiangolo.com/)
-* test_api.py -> The script to test the API
+* test_api.py: The script to test the API

 To use the data and code in the repository, follow the steps in the next sections.